 The hotel experience, minus the overnight

 This was my favorite part of the whole day!
 My husband had called a Vail hotel ahead of time and asked if we could stop in for a swim without staying the night.
 Thankfully, it was off season and the hotel was practically empty.
 A couple of guests offered us a beer, which we gladly accepted.
 We spent the brisk, fall afternoon in the hot tub of a five star hotel (priced at $400 a night), getting to know other travelers.
-We had never gone into a hotel pool without staying there overnight, who knew that all you have to do is ask!
+It was our first time going into a hotel pool without staying there overnight, who knew that all you have to do is ask!

 We were in Vail from noon to 6:00 p.m. and only spent $20 on the bottle of wine and cheese.
-We had a full, wonderful day and didn’t feel like we missed out on any Vail experiences.
+It was a full, wonderful day and we didn’t feel like we missed out on any Vail experiences.